-The Health & Safety in Employment Act (1992) has prompted the organizers of the Howick Santa Parade to enforce the following terms and conditions which must be strictly adhered to:
+The Health & Safety at Work Act 2015 has prompted the organisers of the Howick Santa Parade to enforce the following terms and conditions which must be strictly adhered to:

 Protect yourselves and others You are required to take all steps to ensure that anything you do with respect to the Howick Santa parade does not harm or injure yourself or others (either parade participants or the general public).

 Participating vehicles/floats All float operators must ensure vehicles and floats are safe and in good operating order.
 All floats must be constructed with safety in mind.
 All props should be fastened securely.
 Young children should not be positioned close to the edge of a moving float without a safety rail or sides.
 Passengers should not be under 5 years of age.
 Where necessary, floats should include a safety barrier or a rail for standing passengers to hold on to in the event of sudden stopping.
 All vehicles/floats must drive at a steady walking pace in the parade.
 All parade vehicles must be registered, have a current WOF certificate, and insurance.
 All floats using power or generators must use an isolating transformer in case of wet weather.

 The risk of electrical shock from any equipment due to adverse weather (or other factors) will be minimised by the normal practise of using isolating transformers and through the protection of leads and points with RCDs and circuit breakers.
 These will be the responsibility of entertainment or display group.